Yingsheng123/LiHaoy.github.io/_pages/about.md

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 The paper *MLINE-VINS: Robust Monocular Visual-Inertial SLAM With Flow Manhattan and Line Features* has been submitted to the IEEE Transactions on Instrumentation and Measurement
+- *2024.12*: &nbsp;🎉🎉 The paper *MLINE-VINS: Robust Monocular Visual-Inertial SLAM With Flow Manhattan and Line Features* has been submitted to the IEEE Transactions on Instrumentation and Measurement.
+- *2024.09*:&nbsp;🎉🎉 I won the first class scholarship of the HIT.
 - *2023.06*: &nbsp; 🎓 Graduated from Beijing Information Science and Technology University .

 # 📝 Publications